Lamborghini Countach: Countach Evoluzione

 The Countach Evoluzione was a one-off prototype and testbed car built by Lamborghini in 1987.
-It was developed by Lamborghini's engineering team (including Horacio Pagani) in order to test multiple technologies for the Countach's successor.
+It was developed by Lamborghini's engineering team in order to test multiple technologies for the Countach's successor.
 The Evoluzione used a substantially different chassis and body than the production Countach and lacked interior trim, soundproofing and air-conditioning.
 It was continually modified for testing purposes and all body panels were left unpainted.
 Although there was no production version of the Evoluzione, the Countach Anniversary Edition and the Diablo would incorporate some of its engineering, including carbon fibre/Kevlar composite body panels.

 The Evoluzione was built on an all-new chassis but used engine, suspension and wheels from the Countach LP5000QV production model, although all these components would be modified during testing.
 While based on the production engine, the Evoluzione engine was blueprinted for greater performance and generated approximately 368 kW.
 The transmission was modified with a short throw shifter but was otherwise the same as the production version.
 The Evoluzione accelerated from 0 to 97 kph in approximately 4 seconds and had a reported top speed around 200 mph.

 The most radical change from the production Countach was a new chassis and body incorporating many composite materials, including Kevlar and carbon fibre-reinforced plastics and aluminum honeycomb panels.
 The tubular steel space frame chassis of the production Countach was completely replaced with a new composite unibody structure.
 The front boot lid, rear engine cover, front air dam and wheel arches were made of carbon/Kevlar composite, while the wings and doors used more conventional but still lightweight aluminum panels.
 Aerodynamic wheel covers made from composite materials were also tested but were found to increase heat build-up and brake fade.
 These changes resulted in a radical weight reduction of approximately 876 lb compared to the contemporary LP5000QV production model.
 The new body also reduced the drag coefficient by approximately 10%.
 The 1988 Countach Anniversary edition incorporated features of the Evoluzione body, including several composite panels and air intakes integrated into the lower door sills.

 Lamborghini engineers used the Evoluzione as a testbed for many other technologies during its existence.
 These included a 4WD drivetrain, electronically controlled ride height, active suspension, ABS, and retractable, low-drag windscreen wipers.

 Although contemporary publications mention the possibility of a limited production run based on the Evoluzione, the car never entered production.
 The single Countach Evoluzione prototype was destroyed by the Lamborghini factory during crash testing and no longer exists.